JasperGrant/my-murder-mystery/README.md

 # my-murder-mystery
+A Detective game where you as the detective will have to find the murderer in a mystery written by ChatGPT.
-A CLI Detective Game made in 3 hours for the lifelike hackathon.
+A CLI Game made in 3 hours for the lifelike hackathon.
 Buggy but fun!

 ## Setup
 1. Clone project from ``` https://github.com/JasperGrant/my-murder-mystery.git ```